danriti/moleskine/faking-the-funk/README.md

-# Faking the Funk: Mocking External Services in Tests
+# Faking the Funk: Mocking External Services in Python Tests

 In this day and age, it's difficult to build an application that does **not** rely on some type of external service.
-Whether the service is handling [user identity][1], getting [interesting data][2], or hurling RESTful [insults][3], you have to accept the fact that you now have a dependency on something you do **not** control.
+Whether the service is handling [user identity][1], analyzing [interesting data][2], or hurling RESTful [insults][3], you have to accept the fact that you now have a dependency on something you do **not** control.

 One place where this dependency can become painfully obvious is running your test suite.
-Making requests to an external service can cause your tests to become extremely slow.
-According to [Harlow Ward][6], these extra requests can cause a wide range of problems:
+Making requests to an external service can cause your tests to become *extremely* slow.
+According to [Harlow Ward][6], these extra requests during tests can cause a wide range of problems:

 > - Tests failing intermittently due to connectivity issues.
 > - Dramatically slower test suites.
 > - Hitting API rate limits on 3rd party sites (e.g. Twitter).
 > - Service may not exist yet (only documentation for it).
 > - Service doesn’t have a sandbox or staging server.

+We want to ensure our test suite is fast and consistent.
+Thus, let's take a look at how we can leverage mocks to create an isolated test environment in Python.

 [1]: https://dev.twitter.com/docs/auth